AlirezaRahi/CAMUS-HeartNet-A-Deep-Meta-Ensemble-Architecture-for-Accurate-Cardiac-Tissue-Segmentation/README.md

 **Rahi, A. (2025).
 CAMUS-HeartNet: A Deep Meta-Ensemble Architecture for Accurate Cardiac Tissue Segmentation. medRxiv. https://doi.org/10.1101/2025.10.17.25338213**

-If you use the code implementation in your work, please also cite:
+If you use the model or code in your work, please also cite:

 **Rahi, A. (2025).
-CAMUS-HeartNet: A Deep Meta-Ensemble Architecture for Accurate Cardiac Tissue Segmentation [[Source code].
-GitHub repository.
-Retrieved from https://github.com/AlirezaRahi/CAMUS-HeartNet-A-Deep-Meta-Ensemble-Architecture-for-Accurate-Cardiac-Tissue-Segmentation**
+CAMUS-HeartNet: Implementation of Deep Meta-Ensemble Architecture for Cardiac Tissue Segmentation [Computer model].
+GitHub. https://github.com/AlirezaRahi/CAMUS-HeartNet-A-Deep-Meta-Ensemble-Architecture-for-Accurate-Cardiac-Tissue-Segmentation**

 ## 📄 License